List of Friday the 13th characters: Jane

-Jane McDowell is the girlfriend of Michael Rogers, whose surprise birthday party, thrown by his cousin and their friends, the pair are en route to when their car breaks down, forcing them to walk the remainder of the way through the woods.
+Jane is the girlfriend of Michael Rogers, whose surprise birthday party, thrown by his cousin and their friends, the pair are en route to when their car breaks down, forcing them to walk the remainder of the way through the woods.
 They decide to take a quick break so that Michael can relieve himself.
 While Jane waits a short distance away, Jason, having just been resurrected from the depths of Crystal Lake, surprises her.
 Grabbing her from behind, he covers her mouth to stifle her screams, before pushing her against a tree and ramming a metal tent spike through the front of her throat, killing her and pinning her body to the tree.